Unit Interval Orders and the Dot Action on the Cohomology of Regular Semisimple Hessenberg Varieties: Preliminaries

-where $\cycletype(\sigma)$ is the integer partition consisting of the cycle sizes of~$\sigma$, listed with multiplicity in monotonically decreasing order, and $p$ denotes the power-sum symmetric function.
+where $\cycletype(\sigma)$ is the integer partition consisting of the cycle sizes of~$\sigma$, listed with multiplicity in weakly decreasing order, and $p$ denotes the power-sum symmetric function.
+It turns out that $\ch$ is an isomorphism of $\mathbb{Q}$-vector spaces.
+Moreover, if we give $\CF_n$ the standard inner product $\langle \cdot,\cdot\rangle$ on class functions, then $\ch$ is an isometry~\cite[Proposition 7.18.1]{stanley-ec2}:

+Note that all complex characters of finite dimensional representations of $S_n$ are actually rational.
+In fact, even the representations themselves are realizable over $\mathbb{Q}$~\cite[Example 1, page 103]{SerreRep}.
+So it makes sense to work with the $\mathbb{Q}$-valued class functions even if we are interested in complex representations of $S_n$.

 As we explained in the introduction, the following standard fact is an important ingredient in our proof.